pise-anuradha/python-list-problems/README.md

 problem - 04 : Write a Python program to get the smallest number from a list.

-problem - 05 : Write a Python program to count the number of strings where the string length &nbsp;               is 2 or more and the first and last character are same from a given list of                    strings.
+problem - 05 : Write a Python program to count the number of strings where the string &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;length is 2 or more and the first and last character are same from a given list of                    strings.
                Sample List : ['abc', 'xyz', 'aba', '1221']

 <br>problem - 06 : Write a Python program to get a list, sorted in increasing order by the last